mraggi/discreture/README.md

 ## Combinations benchmarks

 The GNU Scientific Library is a well known and mature library.
 For more information, [check their website](https://www.gnu.org/software/gsl/).
 It implements combinations.
-Iterating over all combinations of size n/2 over a set of size n was took the following time:
+Iterating over all combinations of size n/2 over a set of size n took the following time:

 ![discreture::combinations vs GSL combinations](https://github.com/mraggi/discreture/blob/master/combvsgsl.png "discreture::combinations vs GSL combinations")